nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-Pawbook is a desktop application for dog school managers to facilitate their bookkeeping of puppies and dogs in the school, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-Besides maintaining dog profiles for each unique dog, managers can view daily class schedules on Pawbook to better plan the day’s activities.

 # **Overview**

 Welcome to the Pawbook User Guide!
 In this user guide, we will teach you as a user how to use Pawbook.